apify/apify-sdk-js/packages/actor-scraper/playwright-scraper/README.md

 That's it!
 You might also want to check out these other resources:

 -   [Actors documentation](https://apify.com/docs/actor) - Documentation for the Apify Actors cloud computing platform.
--   [Crawlee](https://crawlee.dev) - Learn how to build a new web scraping project from scratch using the world's most popular web crawling and scraping library for Node.js.
+-   [Crawlee documentation](https://crawlee.dev) - Learn how to build a new web scraping project from scratch using the world's most popular web crawling and scraping library for Node.js.
 -   [Cheerio Scraper](https://apify.com/apify/cheerio-scraper) - Another web scraping actor that downloads and processes pages in raw HTML for much higher performance.
 -   [Puppeteer Scraper](https://apify.com/apify/puppeteer-scraper) - A similar web scraping actor to Playwright Scraper, but using the [Puppeteer](https://github.com/puppeteer/puppeteer) library instead.
 -   [Web Scraper](https://apify.com/apify/web-scraper) - A similar web scraping actor to Playwright Scraper, but is simpler to use and only runs in the context of the browser.
 Uses the [Puppeteer](https://github.com/puppeteer/puppeteer) library.